caoquanjie/ConditionalLearnToPayAttention/README.md

 # ConditionalLearnToPayAttention
-a tensorflow version implementation of ConditionalLearnToPayAttention:designing a conditional attention mechanism to solve sequential visual task such as multiple objects recognition and image caption.
+A tensorflow version implementation of ConditionalLearnToPayAttention:designing a conditional attention mechanism to solve sequential visual task such as multiple objects recognition and image caption.

 ## SVHN dataset